pyControl/docs/docs/user-guide/hardware.md

 `Audio_board.stepped_square(start_freq, end_freq, n_steps, step_rate)`

 Play a series of square waves whose frequency is stepped from `start_freq` to `end_freq` in `n_steps` steps at the specifed step rate.

+`Audio_board.play_wav(self, file_name, gc_collect=True)`

+Play audio from specified .wav file.
+File must be a mono 8 bit wav.
+RAM limitations mean that only short .wav files can be played.
+By default a garbage collection is performed after playing the file to free up the memory used to load it, this can be disabled by setting the gc_collect argument to False.

 *Example usage:*